dawedawe/resharper-fsharp/ReSharper.FSharp/docs/using_a_custom_fcs.md

 ./build.sh -pack -c Debug
 ```

-You might need to fix the outfall of your changes in order to let the build succeed in the JetBrains fork of FCS.
+You might need to fix the outfall of your changes in order to let the build succeed in the JetBrains branch of FCS.
 After a successful build, several packages can be found in `\artifacts\packages\Debug\PreRelease`.

 ## Letting ReSharper.FSharp consume your custom built `JetBrains.FSharp.Compiler.Service` package